-- 3) Promotion of Social Development (e.g. Gender Perspective, Measure for Infectious Diseases Including HIV/AIDS, Participatory Development, Consideration for the Person with Disability etc.): - Many of the migrant workers employed by the Project live alone, and the risk of HIV/AIDS infection is considered high.
-For this reason, HIV/AIDS prevention activities are scheduled to be implemented.
-In addition, the stations and coaches will be designed taking into consideration of needs of the elderly and the physically challenged (e.g. user-friendly design of elevators and restrooms, announcements at stations, signs in Braille, space for wheelchairs). - (8) Collaboration with Other Donors
+3) Promotion of Social Development (e.g. Gender Perspective, Measure for Infectious Diseases Including HIV/AIDS, Participatory Development, Consideration for the Person with Disability etc.):

+Many of the migrant workers employed by the Project live alone, and the risk of HIV/AIDS infection is considered high.
+For this reason, DMRC in cooperation with local NGOs has been implementing HIV/AIDS prevention activities by its own funds as a form of social contribution.
+At the same time, as a working environment policy, HIV/AIDS prevention clauses have been inserted in tender documents, and each contractor is expected to cooperate with efforts to prevent HIV/AIDS infection.
+In addition, according to the laws of India, the stations and coaches are designed taking into consideration of needs of the elderly and the physically challenged (e.g., user-friendly design of elevators and restrooms, announcements at stations, signs in